 Review: More than 80 musicians brought their own controlled chaos to the first Burlington Jazz Festival

 Like the Mississippi River, jazz flows with strength and grace, carrying stories from one generation to the next.
-On July 25 and 26, the inaugural Burlington Jazz Festival channeled that […]
+On July 25 and 26, the inaugural Burlington Jazz Festival channeled that spirit along the river’s edge.
+The free two-day event turned the historic downtown into a celebration of sound.
+With five venues, 12 bands and more […]

 Review: The Original Pinettes Brass Band bring New Orleans heat to Iowa City

-In the world of New Orleans brass bands, legendary names like the Dirty Dozen Brass Band, The Hot 8 Brass Band, The Soul Rebels, and Rebirth Brass Band have long […]
+In the world of New Orleans brass bands, legendary names like the Dirty Dozen Brass Band, The Hot 8 Brass Band, The Soul Rebels, and Rebirth Brass Band have long set the standard, but none stand out quite like The Original Pinettes Brass Band.
+Billed as the “only all female brass band in the universe,” […]